shetaye/ssi-onboarding-24/README.md

        sudo apt-get install libnewlib-arm-none-eabi

+### Windows

+Unfortunately, I have not gotten to fully supporting Windows.
+The best option is to install the [compiler toolchain](https://developer.arm.com/downloads/-/gnu-rm) & [CMake](https://cmake.org/download/) according to their respective websites.

 # Part 1: Blinking LED

 All microcontrollers come with some pins you can turn on and off, communicate